carternadain/sql-tracker/README.md

 # installation
-1.npm i - to install all file in order for npm to work 2.npm i inquirer - to use inquirer (to interact with the 3.user via command line) 4.npm init - to create a json file
+-npm i - to install all file in order for npm to work -npm i inquirer - to use inquirer (to interact with the 3.user via command line) -npm init - to create a json file
-5.npm i mysql - to connect to MySql database
+-npm i mysql - to connect to MySql database
-6.npm console.table - to format tables
+-npm console.table - to format tables